 College life tends to get a bit hectic from time to time.
 From fast-approaching deadlines to random tests, college life can be overwhelming.
-The secret to keeping it all together is by looking for fun and engaging activities such as reading poetry books.
+The secret to keeping it all together is by using EssayService, a professional paper writing service for students, to get help with your assignments and by looking for fun and engaging activities such as reading poetry books.

 This activity can also directly help your academic success.
 Unlike most students who find it challenging to choose topics for their poetry essay, reading a few poetry essays examples will prove to be enough when writing your own.
 So, as college students, you should consider putting the phones down just for a few minutes and read a poem or two.